-The Company may select either a base rate loan or a LIBOR based loan.
-Base rate loans are computed at the national prime interest rate plus a margin ranging from 0% to 0.125%.
-LIBOR based loans are computed at the applicable LIBOR rate plus a margin ranging from 0.625% to 1.375%.
+The Company could select either a base rate loan or a LIBOR based loan.
+Base rate loans are computed at the highest of (a) the national prime interest rate as announced by Wells Fargo, (b) the sum of the Federal fund rate plus 0.5%, or (c) the LIBOR rate for an interest period of one month plus 1.0%, in each case, plus a margin ranging from 0.50% to 1.25%.
+LIBOR based loans are computed at the applicable LIBOR rate plus a margin ranging from 1.50% to 2.25%.
 The margins are dependent upon the Company's total leverage ratio at the end of each quarter.
-The initial borrowing rate on September 29, 2006 was set using the base rate option, effecting a rate of 8.25%.
-Interest is due and payable monthly.
+The initial borrowing rate on September 29, 2011 was set using the LIBOR rate option, effecting a rate of 1.74%.
+Interest was due and payable quarterly.